-The Lacrosse season begins soon – in April – and you’d better get moving if you want to be prepared for the season ahead.
-Any good athlete knows that your performance during the season is affected by your off-season preparation.
+The Lacrosse season begins soon – in April – and you’d better get moving if you want your team to be prepared for the season ahead.
+Any good Lacrosse coach knows that performance during the season is affected by the players' off-season training.
 Prepare now, and stay ahead of the competition.

-It’s no surprise that having a powerful athletic base – your legs – will greatly affect your Lacrosse game.
-In the off-season and building up before the season begins, start working on weight drills that focus on strengthening the legs.
+It’s no surprise that having a powerful athletic base – legs – will greatly affect their Lacrosse game.
+In the off-season and building up before the season begins, start their workouts with weight drills that focus on strengthening the legs.
 Squats are one of the most basic weight exercises, and still one of the most effective.
-Try a series of dumbbell squats to keep legs strong and your core tight.
-Start with no more than 10-pound weights until you feel comfortable, and make sure you are keeping your back straight and your athletic stance strong.
-Ask for assistance from a coach or trainer to make sure you are using the best squat position to avoid injury.
+Try a series of dumbbell squats to keep legs strong and core tight.
+Have them start with no more than 10-pound weights until they feel comfortable, and make sure they are keeping their back straight and athletic stance strong.
+Offer assistance to make sure they're using the best squat position to avoid injury.

 Another great weight drill for leg strength is the always-classic lunge.
 Hold dumbbells in each hand and repeat walking-lunges, or keep one leg stationary on a weight bench and focus on one leg at a time.

 Keeping up with the physical demands of the Lacrosse season needs a high amount of endurance, not to mention speed and agility.
 Did you know that Lacrosse athletes can run up to three miles each game?
-Bet 'cha didn't know you were a runner, did ya?
-Holding a strong pace for three miles takes a bit of running prep – so get going with your running drills in the off-season.
+Holding a strong pace for three miles takes a bit of running prep – so get your team going with running drills in the off-season.

 Work on agility with jumping drills, lateral running drills and resistance drills.
 Grab a workout partner and switch between running and squat workouts with a resistance band around your waists.
 Work on sprints and sideways movements.
 Plus, keep your endurance up by throwing in a long-distance run a few times a week.